serverless/serverless/README.md

 Serverless Framework (BETA)
 =================================

 Serverless is the application framework for building serverless web, mobile and IoT applications.
-It's a command line interface that provides structure, automation and optimization to help you build and maintain Serverless apps across teams of any size.
+It's a command line interface that helps you build and maintain Serverless apps across teams of any size.
 It's completely extensible via Plugins and developed full-time by a dedicated team.

 We believe AWS Lambda will be the focal point of AWS cloud, and the Serverless Framework approaches AWS from that perspective.